Zukaritasu/notepadpp_rpc/DOCUMENTATION.md

 ## Create rich personalized presence

 To create a custom rich presence you must create an [application for discord](https://discord.com/developers/applications), if you already have an application created you only need the ID and enter it in the text field in the "Custom Application id" options window...
-Now we need to upload the images in the application
+Now we need to upload the images in the application, going to the [Rich Presence > Art Assets] section

 ![](./images/doc_image_1.png)